 4. When should I submit my notice?

 Because of the extensive studies that wind turbines require, we request that you file notice at least 90-120 days before planned construction.
 The aeronautical study process includes evaluations by various lines of business, and any identified impacts must be resolved before a final agency determination is issued.
-A public notice may be issued with a 30-day comment period, adding additional time to the aeronautical study.
+A public notice may also be required which includes a 30-day comment period, adding additional time to the aeronautical study.
 There is no guarantee that a final agency determination will be issued by your planned construction date, so file as early as possible.
 14 CFR Part 77 does not carry provisions for waivers or exemptions, so there is no way to shorten or bypass this process.
 We also recommend that you provide early notice to DOD and DHS to determine if your proposal may impact their mission.
 Please see FAQ #23 – the FAA needs the exact location/height of each wind turbine along with specific information in order to evaluate any potential impacts to the National Airspace System (NAS).